patrinoua/connect4/README.md

 # connect4

-a simple connect 4 game.
+A simple connect 4 game.

 Try to make 4 in a row, horisontally, vertically or diagonally to win!